KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 Note: The storyline of Delta T constantly evolves along with the dominance of Megacorps over gameplay cycles.
 What is the basic gameplay of Delta T?
 Features -
-Unearth weapons, mods, resources, and artifacts from the future through ‘Fractal Mining’ Recruit and form your own clan from across the world, strategize on a global level Establish clan bases and fortify them with unique weaponized mods Wage clan wars by forming clan clusters around the world and establish the supremacy of your Megacorp
+Unearth weapons, mods, resources, and artifacts from the future through â€˜Fractal Miningâ€™ Recruit and form your own clan from across the world, strategize on a global level Establish clan bases and fortify them with unique weaponized mods Wage clan wars by forming clan clusters around the world and establish the supremacy of your Megacorp